How to make a room dark enough for sleep

 And, on the off chance that you do have a product I haven’t seen yet, please reach out and let me know about it!
 I really want to be able to recommend products and services that really do what they promise to do.

 I’m not going to tell you all about it here, but if you are interested, please check out the website and watch the videos to see how it fits.
 Then investigate the best product and size for you (there’s even a reflect sun / cooling option).
 This stuff is cool (rad, “everything is awesome”, sic, and probably a few other choice words I’m not “cool” enough to know).
+If you purchase via this link, I do receive a small kickback, which is much appreciated.

 Are there any drawbacks to Blackout EZ?